 The great challenges for the sector are in the value chain: to further develop its infrastructure and improve the possibilities of transformation and commercialization.
-In addition to these problems, future management strategies should address the following barriers: uncertain economic profitability of some organic crops; the economic and bureaucratic costs of organic certification; the lack of investment in research; the still insufficient technical advice; the discrepancies about what agro-ecology must be; and the problems of generational replacement.
+In addition to these problems, future transition strategies should address the following barriers: uncertain economic profitability of some organic crops; the economic and bureaucratic costs of organic certification; the lack of investment in research; the still insufficient technical advice; the discrepancies about what agroecology must be; and the problems of generational replacement.

-13. DIVERSIFICATION OF RUMINANT PRODUCTION (SWEDEN)
+13. MORE FOOD FROM RUMINANT FARMS (SWEDEN)